Bangladesh at Glance

 Garment Industry

 Bangladesh with strengthening its intellectual and manufacturing base with the strong support of the infrastructural, technological, and IT sector has given it the true feel of global success.
-Over the years, the country has experienced the development of some regions as specialized in niche products, making it more convenient for international players to source and work in Bangladesh.
+Over the years, the country has experienced the development of some regions that specialize in niche products, making it more convenient for international players to source and work in Bangladesh.
 Some of such garment industry hubs are Dhaka, Chittagong, Comilla, Mongla, and Gazipur.
-Each region functions as independent identities, self-sufficient in the technical, raw material, and labor needs of specific products.
+Each region functions as an independent identity, self-sufficient in the technical, raw material, and labor needs of specific products.
 Export Processing Zones (EPZs): Dhaka, Uttara, Adamjee, Chittagong, Comilla, Ishwardi, Karnaphuli, and Mongla.

 Bangladesh does not only offer a low competitive cost but also ensures the best quality products for the high-end garment products to famous global brands such as Adidas, Benetton, Calvin Klein, Diesel, DKNY, G-Star, Hugo Boss, Nike, Puma, Ralph Lauren, Zara, H&M, Pull&Bear, Barshka, Cropp and Tommy Hilfiger.
 Bangladesh RMG Sector has duty-free market access to most of the developed countries including the EU, Norway, Switzerland, Canada, Japan, Poland, Denmark, Spain, and Australia.

 BGMEA is working to build a safe and sustainable garment industry.
-The ministry of labor and employment commission, the Bangladesh Institute of Development Studies found that about 80.8 percent factories buildings are approved structural designs, 85.9 percent of factories are approved layouts, 92 percent of factories have valid fire safety licenses and 55 percent of factories electric generators is located outside of the factory.
-Under “TREES” (Toward Resource Efficiency and Environmental Sustainability) many of garments industry practices in the area of waste management, waste heat recovery, cogeneration, energy-efficient technology, environmental management system and encourage them to adopt eco-friendly technologies.
-Some garments have recently taken a greater step of going towards carbon-free production.
-The government has taken initiative for influencing the Garment sector to allocated 470 acres of land in Baushia at Munshiganj for setting up a ready-made garment industrial park and also budget 6.5 Million US Dollars for worker’s skill development.
+The Ministry of Labor and Employment Commission and the Bangladesh Institute of Development Studies found that about 80.8 percent of factories’ buildings have approved structural designs, 85.9 percent of factories have approved layouts, 92 percent of factories have valid fire safety licenses and 55 percent of factories electric generators is located outside of the factory.
+Under “TREES” (Toward Resource Efficiency and Environmental Sustainability) many garment industry practices in the area of waste management, waste heat recovery, cogeneration, energy-efficient technology, and environmental management systems and encourage them to adopt eco-friendly technologies.
+Some garments have recently taken a greater step in going towards carbon-free production.
+The government has taken the initiative to influence the Garment sector to allocate 470 acres of land in Baushia at Munshiganj for setting up a ready-made garment industrial park and also budget 6.5 Million US Dollars for worker’s skill development.

-Bangladesh holds high strength both in knit and woven apparel, specialization in T-shirts, sweaters of both woolen and cotton blends, Shirts, denim trousers Jackets, etc. Most units have complete garmenting facilities in-house other jobs like procurement of yarn, knitting, Dyeing, Printing, Embroidery are given to the outhouse job workers.
-The hub is equipped with processes to provide innovation and value-addition to knits and woven which is in great demand with the buyers.
+Bangladesh holds high strength both in knit and woven apparel, specializing in T-shirts, sweaters of both woolen and cotton blends, Shirts, denim trousers Jackets, etc. Most units have complete garmenting facilities in-house other jobs like procurement of yarn, knitting, Dyeing, Printing, and Embroidery are given to the outhouse job workers.
+The hub is equipped with processes to provide innovation and value-addition to knits and woven which are in great demand from the buyers.